sbseltzer/kioku-srs/MODEL.md

         ...
         side-name-Z.(html?|md|markdown|txt)
         -- End sides --
       /resource
         -- Extra arbitrary files used by this template -- When a foreign note type is imported, resources go here by default to prevent name conflicts /resource
       -- extra arbitrary files used by all templates /decks
     /deck-id
       manifest.txt
-      /card-id
-        .template - solely refers to a note id .schedule - solely contains scheduling data for the card fields-import.[txt|lua|json|xml|csv] - A special override file for defining all fields in one file.
+      /note-id - Some unique name for the note .template - solely refers to a note id .schedule - solely contains scheduling data for the card - the history of this can be used for anonymous research purposes fields-import.[txt|lua|json|xml|csv] - A special override file for defining all fields in one file.
 This is useful for import/export of foreign note types or translating between incompatible ones.
         /fields
           -- Data for fields as named in the note template fields file --